0xnohan/Kernel/README.md

 - Python 3.7 or higher
 - Pip (Python package manager)
-- A web browser
+- A terminal or command prompt
-- An IDE

 ## Installation